EvoLib/evo-lib/docs/config_guide.md

 # Configuration Guide

 EvoLib experiments are defined via **YAML configuration files**.
 This makes setups explicit, reproducible, and easy to adapt.

 Below you find three representative configurations:

 - **A minimal example** – the smallest viable run.
 - **A full vector-based setup** – showing multiple modules, selection, and replacement.
-- **A full EvoNet setup** – demonstrating weight and structural mutation.
+- **A full EvoNet setup** – demonstrating weight, delay, and structural mutation.

-Each snippet is commented inline for clarity.

 ---

 ## A) Minimal configuration

 This is the smallest possible (μ + λ) run.
 It demonstrates the core building blocks: pools, a single vector module, and constant mutation.
 A fitness function (e.g. `sphere`) must still be provided in practice.

 ```yaml